 Distance from Kuta Beach: 3 hours

-More and more people are visiting Permuteran every year.
+More and more people are visiting Permuteran every year, as it’s also home to one of the best beaches in Bali.
 It’s conveniently located next to Lovina and is within jumping distance of other superlative dive sites like those at Menjangan Island.
 Hopefully, those that visit will gleem new insight from local endeavors, like the Biorock Project, and will become more enlightened divers as such.

 Honorable Mention: Diving near Sanur